-But the high court on Wednesday took up a Texas legal malpractice case—not to decide if the lawyers involved really messed up, but rather to determine whether it should have been litigated before state court or federal court.
-The reason for the uncertainty is that the alleged malpractice occurred during a patent infringement case—and patent issues are the province of federal courts.
+But the high court on Jan.
+16 took up a Texas legal malpractice case—not to decide if the lawyers involved really messed up, but to determine whether it should have been litigated before state court or federal court.
+The reason for the uncertainty is that the alleged malpractice occurred during a patent infringement case, and patent issues are the province of federal courts.

-By the end of the hour-long argument, it appeared that federal courts might win out, with justices worrying that state court decisions could bring inconsistency to areas of federal law including not only patents but immigration and antitrust.
+By the end of the hour-long argument (See Transcript), it appeared that federal courts might win out, with justices worrying that state court decisions could bring inconsistency to areas of federal law, including not only patents but immigration and antitrust.

 The case of Gunn v.
-Minton was filed in state court by Vernon Minton, a software developer who claimed that his lawyers, including Jerry Gunn of Waco, mishandled a patent infringement suit they filed on his behalf against Nasdaq.
+Minton, 11-1118, was filed in state court by Vernon Minton, a software developer who claimed that his lawyers, including Jerry Gunn of Waco, mishandled a patent infringement suit they filed on his behalf against NASDAQ.
 Minton claimed that NASDAQ had infringed on his 2000 patent for stock-trading software.

 The case is the latest in which the justices have struggled to decide just how broadly federal courts should predominate in cases “arising under” federal laws.
 The Grable test includes several factors, including how substantial the federal law issue is, and the balance between state and federal interests.

 Under that test, lawyer Jane Webre, representing Jerry Gunn, told the court that the case should be handled in state court.
 Webre, appellate litigator at Scott, Douglass & McConnico in Austin, said the malpractice case did not raise significant federal issues, and any decision “would not be binding on either the PTO [U.S. Patent and Trademark Office] in a patent application, or on any subsequent federal court deciding a real patent case.”